DIGITAL PEASANT: How to Earning a Living From Anywhere

 Life as a Digital Peasant

-I call myself a “digital peasant” and there are three main things you need to know if you’d like to become one, too.
-First, you must begin with (or develop) passion, knowledge and hands-on skills that other people would like to learn and be entertained by.
+I call myself a “digital peasant”, and there are three main things you need to know if you’d like to become one, too.
+First, you must begin with (or develop) knowledge and hands-on skills that other people would like to learn from and be entertained by.
 Both skills and entertainment are what you’re selling.
-Second, you need to develop good digital and communication skills: writing, photography and videography are the stock in trade of the digital peasant I am, but so is sales.
+Second, you need to develop good digital and communication skills: writing, photography and videography are the stock in trade of the digital peasant, but so is sales.
 You need to convince people to buy what you make.
-Third, you need to invest in good computers, good cameras and other digital tools.
+Third, you need to invest in good computers, a good camera (I use an iPhone 15) and other digital tools.
 The world has more than enough blogs and videos done with mediocre equipment.
 Using good gear properly is one way to make your work stand out.

 Expect success to take time, too.
-With help and good advice you can get up and running much more quickly than I did, but don’t forget I was inventing all this stuff from scratch before anyone else was trying it.
+With help and good advice you can get up and running much more quickly than I did, but don’t forget I was inventing all this stuff from scratch before anyone else was trying it, and before remote work via the internet was the big thing it is now.
 Blazing trails is always much slower than walking on them.
+It won’t take you as long as it took me.

-It took me three years of homestead living before I realized that working at the computer might just be the best way to keep checks showing up in my mailbox without leaving the property.
+I was three years into modern homestead living before I realized something.
+Working at the computer might be worth a try.
 After that it took 7 more years before my digital income level rose enough to let my wife quit her job as a registered nurse and to stay on the homestead full time.
 Today my oldest son, Robert, is financing a life for himself and his wife and daughter on our family homestead doing the same kind of digital work I do.
+So is my daughter Katherine and husband Paul.
+It’s also much easier to succeed in this way today, as the world becomes more digital.

 Is being a digital peasant for everyone?
 No, but what venture is?
 If you like the variety of combining computer work with hands-on living, and you’d like the freedom to earn money from anywhere on planet earth, then maybe another digital peasant is about to be born.